jamesr1775/Sorting-Visualiser/Testing.md

 - Fixed a bug where the user can change the speed by disabling buttons when the algorithm is running.
 - Fixed a bug where the user can change the array size by disabling buttons when the algorithm is running.
 - Fixed a bug where the user can click the generate bars button by disabling buttons when the algorithm is running.
+- My Mentor helped me fix a bug where changing the screen size would cause the bars to fold on to the next row and pointed me to the right solution.
+I found information on resize  listeners here [stackoverflow](https://stackoverflow.com/questions/641857/javascript-window-resize-event)
 #### Unsolved Bugs
 1. Zooming in on chrome causes the bar chart to fold bars to next rows
 2. Discovered that the swapping heights chart jitter bug is only fixed for bubble sort and occurs in merge sort and quick sort.